CHILD AND FAMILY MATTERS: Births

 The fee for a CRBA is $100 or the equivalent in Dirhams.

 The fee for a minor child’s passport is $135 or the equivalent in Dirhams.
 You may pay in cash or by credit card.
-If you choose to pay in cash, please try to bring exact change.
-More information about passport fees may be found at Travel.State.Gov.
+If you choose to pay in cash, we ask that you bring exact change.
+More information about passport fees may be found at Travel.State.Gov .

-If you need to obtain a photo, there is a photo booth at the U.S. Consulate.
-The booth requires 40aed and only accepts exact change.
+If you need to obtain a photo, there is a photo booth at the U.S. Consulate in Dubai.
+The booth requires 40 AED and only accepts exact change.
+(Please note that the Consulate cashier cannot make change for the photo booth.)

-Additional Paths to Citizenship for Children of American Citizen Parents
+Additional Paths to Citizenship for Children of U.S. Citizen Parents

 If the U.S. citizen parent does not meet INA transmission requirements, but the child has a U.S. citizen grandparent who does have the requisite physical presence, the child may be eligible for Expeditious Naturalization under the Child Citizenship Act of 2000.
 Through this procedure, a child under 18 years of age can become a U.S. citizen via naturalization without having to take up residence in the United States beforehand.
 However, Expeditious Naturalization cannot be executed at the U.S. Embassy; the child must travel to the United States and would require a Non-Immigrant Visa for this purpose.
 An N600 application (and supporting documentation) must be filed with the United States Citizenship and Immigration Service (USCIS) before the child applies for his/her U.S. visa.
 Additionally, there may be other paths to U.S. citizenship for your child.
 You may find more information at USCIS.gov or visit the nonimmigrant visa and immigrant visa webpages for more information.